TehGM/Wolfringo/README.md

 See [Introduction](https://wolfringo.tehgm.net/guides/index.html#requirements) in documentation for more details.

-## Extending the client
-#### Serializer providers
-Client uses power of Dependency Injection to allow customizability.
-The client accepts optional Message and Response Serializer providers which are used for serializing and deserializing the message and response objects.
-You can inject own instance of the map to change mapping, or even add new types through their options if it's required.

-You can see [MessageSerializerProvider](Wolfringo.Core/Messages/Serialization/MessageSerializerProvider.cs), [ResponseSerializerProvider](Wolfringo.Core/Messages/Serialization/DefaultResponseSerializerProvider.cs), [DefaultMessageSerializer](Wolfringo.Core/Messages/Serialization/Serializers/DefaultMessageSerializer.cs) and [DefaultResponseSerializer](Wolfringo.Core/Messages/Serialization/Serializers/DefaultResponseSerializer.cs) for examples of default base implementations.

-To check the default mappings, see [MessageSerializerProviderOptions](Wolfringo.Core/Messages/Serialization/MessageSerializerProviderOptions.cs) and [ResponseSerializerProviderOptions](Wolfringo.Core/Messages/Serialization/DefaultResponseSerializerProviderOptions.cs).

-#### Overriding client methods
-Client automatically caches the entities based on message/response type.
-If you add a new type that needs to support this, you must create a new client class inheriting from [WolfClient](Wolfringo.Core/WolfClient.cs).
-You can override `OnMessageSentInternalAsync` method to change behaviour for sent messages and received responses, and `OnMessageReceivedInternalAsync` method to change behaviour for received events and messages.

-> Note: it's recommended to still call base method after own implementation to prevent accidentally breaking default behaviour.
-Overriding these methods should be handled with caution.

-#### Determining response type for sent message
-[WolfClient](Wolfringo.Core/WolfClient.cs) needs to know how to deserialize message's response, and to determine the type, it uses an [IResponseTypeResolver](Wolfringo.Core/Messages/Responses/IResponseTypeResolver.cs) to select the type that will be used with response serializer mappings.
-This interface can be passed into the client constructor.
-If null or none is passed in, [DefaultResponseTypeResolver](Wolfringo.Core/Messages/Responses/DefaultResponseTypeResolver.cs) will be used automatically.

-[DefaultResponseTypeResolver](Wolfringo.Core/Messages/Responses/DefaultResponseTypeResolver.cs) respects [ResponseType](Wolfringo.Core/Messages/Responses/ResponseTypeAttribute.cs) attribute on the message type, and will ignore the generic type passed in with `SendAsync` method.
-If the attribute is missing, default client implementation will instruct the type resolver to use provided generic type.
-Client will attempt to cast the response to the provided generic type regardless of the actual response type, and might throw an exception if the cast is impossible.

 ## Further development
 #### Known bugs and missing features
 - Avatar setting is not supported, due to Wolf protocol not supporting it yet.